stimpy77/mmmeld/README.md

 ### Audio Processing
 - Supports local audio files, YouTube URLs, and text-to-speech generation
 - Handles various audio formats (WAV, MP3, etc.) using ffmpeg
-- Adds a 0.5-second lead-in and 2-second fade-out to the main audio (optional, customizable)
+- Adds a 0.5-second lead-in and 2-second tail to the main audio (customizable)
 - Optionally includes background music with volume adjustment and fade-out

 ### Image and Video Processing
 - Accepts local image/video files, URLs, and can generate images using DALL-E
 - Supports multiple input formats (PNG, JPG, MP4, etc.)
 - Creates a slideshow effect when multiple images are provided
-- Loops shorter videos to match audio duration
+- Loops shorter videos to match audio duration when main audio is present
-- Cuts longer videos to fit within the audio timeframe
+- Cuts longer videos to fit within the audio timeframe when main audio is present

 ### Video Generation Rules
-1. Total video duration = main audio duration + 0.5s lead-in + 2s tail
+1. Total video duration = main audio duration + 0.5s lead-in + 2s tail (if main audio is provided)
-2. Single image: Displayed for the entire duration
+2. Single image:
+   - With main audio: Displayed for the entire duration
+   - Without main audio: Displayed for 5 seconds
-3. Single video: Looped if shorter than audio, cut if longer
+3. Single video:
+   - With main audio: Looped if shorter than audio, cut if longer
+   - Without main audio: Played once with its own audio
 4. Multiple videos, no images:
+   - With main audio:
      - If total video time <= audio time: Play in sequence, then loop
      - If total video time > audio time: Play in sequence, cut at audio end
+   - Without main audio: Play in sequence once
-5. Videos + images, total video time < audio time:
+5. Videos + images, with main audio:
+   - If total video time < audio time:
      - Play videos once in sequence
      - Distribute remaining time equally among images
-6. Videos + images, total video time >= audio time:
+   - If total video time >= audio time:
+     - Distribute 5 seconds each to image
-   - Adjust durations to fit audio time
+     - Truncate sequence to fit audio
+6. Videos + images, without main audio:
+   - Play videos in sequence
+   - Show each image for 5 seconds
+7. Image + video:
+   - With main audio:
-   - Video inputs start at the tail end of the total timespan
+     - End of video is "anchored" to the end of the audio
-7. Only images: Equal time for each, no looping
-8. Image + video:
-   - If video shorter than audio: Image shown first, then video
+     - Image shown first, filling the remaining time
      - If video longer than audio: Minimum 5s for image, then video (cut off)
+   - Without main audio:
+     - Image shown for 5 seconds, then video plays in full
+8. Multiple images, no videos:
+   - With main audio: Equal time for each, no looping
+   - Without main audio: 5 seconds for each image
+9. Margin and fade-out:
+   - Main audio margin (0.5s lead-in, 2s tail by default) only applied when main audio is present
+   - The tail margin duration is configurable and determines the fade-out duration
+   - Fade-out is applied to background music and visuals during the tail margin
+   - No fade-out applied to main audio
+   - Note: The default 2-second tail margin mentioned above also serves as the default fade-out duration for background music and visuals.
+This duration can be customized using the --audiomargin parameter, where the second value represents both the tail margin and fade-out duration.
+10. Background music:
+    - With main audio: Loops and fades out at the end of the main audio (including margin)
+    - Without main audio: Loops and fades out at the end of the visual sequence

+Note: When main audio is provided, it always determines the total duration of the output.
+The visual sequence will be cut off (with fade-out) if it's longer than the main audio duration (including margins).
+When no main audio is provided, the visual sequence determines the total duration.

-## Supported File Formats
+### Supported File Formats
 - Audio: WAV, MP3, M4A, and other formats supported by ffmpeg
-- Images: PNG, JPG, JPEG, GIF (first frame only), and other formats supported by Pillow
+- Images: PNG, JPG, JPEG, GIF, and other formats supported by Pillow
 - Video: MP4, AVI, MOV, and other formats supported by ffmpeg

 ## AI-Powered Features